 Hollywood “royalty” popularized the eternity band tradition in America.
 Style icon Audrey Hepburn chose a combination of three eternity bands that doubled as engagement and wedding rings when she married Mel Ferrer in 1954.
 Her engagement ring was classic, with baguette diamonds in a channel setting.
 She chose a pair of simple, faceted gold bands for her wedding band rings.
 One was in white gold and the other in rose gold.
 She reportedly never stacked the rings but alternated between wearing one simple band at a time.
 She set a precedent for yet another fashion custom as other women have embraced the versatility of eternity rings, wearing them with their engagement ring, alone, or even on the right hand.

 When Elizabeth Taylor and Richard Burton married in 1964, Elizabeth’s wedding ring was also an exquisite eternity band with baguette diamonds in a channel setting.
 She chose an octagonal design for the eternity band that marked their second wedding in 1975.
 For these two star-crossed lovers, their hopes exceeded their reality — twice.

-Another tragic Hollywood marriage that has a permanent place in our collective memory began with the effervescent hope symbolized by an eternity band.
+Another tragic Hollywood marriage that has a permanent place in our collective memory began with the effervescent hope symbolized by an oval diamond eternity band.
 The tale of Hall of Famer Joe DiMaggio and Marilyn Monroe was one of enduring love, if not marriage.
 Their engagement period was a mere two days before their civil ceremony marriage, so Marilyn never received an engagement ring from Joe.
 Instead, she wore an eternity wedding band of 36 emerald-cut diamonds in a classic channel setting as a combination engagement and wedding ring.
 Despite missing one of the diamonds, this ring would eventually sell at auction for $772,500.
 Learn more about the legend of Marilyn Monroe beyond the wedding ring.

 The two remained in each other’s lives after their 1955 divorce.
 When Monroe died in 1962, he held a private vigil over her body the night before her funeral.
 He also famously arranged to have flowers sent to her gravesite every week for the next twenty years.
 Perhaps in their instance, love outlasted the marriage.